b-kennedy0/b-kennedy0.github.io/_posts/2021-05-17-onedrive-requests.md

 layout: post
 ---
 # Step 1
 Create new folder in OneDrive
 ![Do not send outlook response - PC version](/assets/img/blog/onedrive-requests/folder.png)

 # Step 2
 Hover over the folder and click the three dots by the side of the name
 ![Do not send outlook response - PC version](/assets/img/blog/onedrive-requests/newrequest.png)

 # Step 3
-Give the file request a title and click
+Give the file request a title and click 'Next'
 ![Do not send outlook response - PC version](/assets/img/blog/onedrive-requests/title.png)

 # Step 4
-Copy link and share with those who need to submit the file
+Copy link and share with those who need to submit the file.
+Send in an email / Post it in Teams / Create a 'submission link' on Moodle
 ![Do not send outlook response - PC version](/assets/img/blog/onedrive-requests/link.png)

 # Done!